cherriesandmochi/gdmaim/README.md

 ### Vulnerability of GDScripts

 GDScripts are stored as is when exporting a project, which makes it very easy for anyone to gain full access to the original source code, using tools like [gdsdecomp](https://github.com/bruvzg/gdsdecomp).
-Right now, even comments are preserved.
 Godot does have built-in [encryption](https://docs.godotengine.org/en/stable/contributing/development/compiling/compiling_with_script_encryption_key.html), but that will only deter people who don't know about [gdke](https://github.com/pozm/gdke), which extracts the encryption key from the executable.

 Thus, it's very easy for people to get the entire GDScript source code of any exported project.
 This also means that writing cheats for multiplayer games becomes a lot easier, which includes finding and taking advantage of vulnerabilities in server-authoritative code.